reflex-dev/hacktoberfest/submissions/data_visualizations/ashish_git_App/README.md

 # git App

-- This app that shows a overview of pull requests with labels for a  repository.
+- This app  shows a overview of pull requests with labels for a  repository.
 - This app is built using relflex python framework and github api.